-Five key value drivers lead to improved pension plan results: The Alberta Link Pension Plan ticks all the boxes.
+Five key value drivers lead to improved pension plan results: Multi-Employer Pension Plans tick all the boxes.

 - Posted By: Craig Goodwin

 - 0 Comments

 Research suggests a Canadian pension plan outperforms the do-it-yourself approach in five distinct ways

 Self-directed investors take note—a do-it-yourself approach to saving for retirement might not yield the best results.

 Hard evidence suggests that a voluntary, or self-managed retirement savings approach is rife with challenges on every step of the journey.
 From consistently saving, to making properly informed investment decisions, to converting assets into steady income the typical independent pension contributor misses the mark when it comes to their own retirement plan.

 In its report called The Value of a Good Pension, the Healthcare of Ontario Pension Plan uses academic and industry research to identify five distinct ways that a good pension plan outperforms individual retirement saving.